First Resolution of Microlensed Images of a Binary-Lens Event: Light-curve Analysis

 The best-fit FSPL model is shown as a dashed black line in the top panel of Figure~\ref{fig:lc}, and the residuals are shown in the bottom panel.
-The residuals exhibit significant trends deviating from the FSPL model, spanning $\sim 10$ days around the peak.
-These systematic deviations cannot be absorbed by adjusting either the limb-darkening coefficients or the free parameters in the FSPL models.
+The residuals exhibit significant trends deviating from the FSPL model, spanning $\sim 10$ days around the peak (at {$\rm HJD' \sim 9600$}).
+These systematic deviations cannot be absorbed by adjusting either the limb-darkening coefficients or the free parameters in the FSPL models. {Deviations from single-lens models suggest the possible existence of a companion to the lens or the source.
+There is also a $\sim 0.1$\,mag broad bump-like feature in the {Gaia} $G$-band light curve at around $\sim300$\,days before the peak (see the right panel of Figure~\ref{fig:traj}).
+Such an additional feature excludes single-lens binary-source models, and we study binary-lens models in the following.}